DavidBK/shampoo/Node/Basic.md

   console.log(`Hello, ${name}`);
 }

-function processUserInput(callback) {
+function greetUser(callback) {
-  const name = getName();
+  const userName = getUserName();
-  callback(name);
+  callback(userName);
 }
 ```

-However, callbacks are often used to continue code execution after an asynchronous operation has completed — these are called asynchronous callbacks.
+However, callbacks are often used to continue code execution after an **asynchronous** operation has completed - these are called asynchronous callbacks.

-Asynchronous Callback are legacy techniques and came before promises.
+*Note: Asynchronous Callback are legacy techniques and came before promises.*

 #### **Execution order**